risingwavelabs/risingwave-docs-legacy/docs/sql/udf/udf-python.md

 To scale the UDF server, you can launch multiple UDF servers on different ports and use a load balancer to distribute requests among these servers.

-First, you can use the `multiprocessing` module to start multiple UDF servers on different ports.
 The specific code is as follows:

 ```python title="udf.py"
 from multiprocessing import Pool